AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

 ![PulseView UART of 'rocketman6888'](images/Screenshot_from_2020-05-23_13-58-30.png)

 Various combinations of the recovered plaintext were tried as credentials, but to no success.
-Brute-forcing the PIN was entertained...

 @sharebrained extracted the output of the UART decoders from PulseView.
 It turns out you can export it as a log file.
 First, he exported the whole mess, which included far more information than was necessary.